EmPOWER Air Data Challenge

 Applicants may work as individuals or teams.
 If applying as an individual, you must meet one of the criteria listed above for the duration of the project.
 If applying as a team, then the team leader must meet one of the above criteria for the duration of the project, but other team members need not be limited to the list above.
 Teams may be composed of individuals from more than one institution.

-- Detailed description of the approach of the project and how CAMD data will be used
+- Description of the approach of the project and how the selected CAMD dataset(s) will be used

 - A project schedule